phani9/API-Documentation/README.md

 # API-Documentation
 API Documentation

-# 1. Create Order API
+# 1. Create Order API for Single Orders

 # Create Order API is used to create a gift card order & return the redemption code.
 # The following are key Input elements for generating an Order.